kevinslin/seed-xkcd/vault/xkcd.to-be-wanted.md

   license: Creative Commons 2.5
 ---
 ![Or so I hope?](https://imgs.xkcd.com/comics/to_be_wanted.png)
+> "To Be Wanted", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Woman stands looking out on the bow of a ship]]